 The Ultimate Guide to Finding a Startup Job

 I originally wrote this guide in 2020 when tech markets were at an all-time high and venture-backed startup jobs were among the most desirable.
-While things have cooled off considerably, I continue to believe that joining a startup is among the very best career options for young people in 2023.
+While things have cooled off considerably since then, I continue to believe that joining a startup is among the very best career options for young people in 2024.
 Jobs at high-growth startups offer some of the best opportunities to learn new skills, build your network, and create long-term wealth.
-Before we jump in, a quick summary of what has changed in the past few years and the job market outlook for 2023:
+Before we jump in, a quick summary of what has changed in the past few years and the job market outlook for 2025:

 Who are you?